drghirlanda/alex/Docs/AlexManual.md

 say, a pink square.
 Table \ref{phases} shows how a suitable `Phases.csv` file might look.[^1] The file describes an experiment with two phases, with each line defining one type of trial that occurs in a phase.
 Here, there are two kinds of trials in phase 1, specifying 20 presentations of each of two primary stimuli (S1), called Red and White.
-Red will be rewarded 90% of the time, White only 10%.
+Red will be rewarded 90% of the time, White only 10% (specified by S2Prob).
 On these trials, stimulus Smiley will be presented as the reward (S2).
 In phase 2, stimulus Pink is presented five times and never rewarded.

 When the experiment is run, Red and White trials will be intermixed randomly because they all pertain to phase 1.
 Pink trials, on the